tengstrand/lein-polylith/readme.md

   :dependencies [[org.clojure/clojure "1.9.0"]])
 ```

-We will talk more about these file later.
+We will talk more about these files later.

 Go to the newly created workspace:
 ```